sz-hankus/dotfiles/README.md

 # My configuration files

 ## Installation
-DEPRECATED

-Run `generate_symlinks`.
-This will create symlinks (in the `$HOME` directory by default) for each file in the dotfiles directory (except .DS_Store and .gitignore).

-NEW METHOD
 1. Change to `~` directory
 2. Clone the repository with `git clone`
 3. Change to `dotfiles` directory